 Some areas may progress faster than others, and that’s fine.
 What’s most important is building consist forward momentum.
 We don't need to go faster each day, just that once we are operating at a certain pace, that we maintain momentum to keep the wheels turning.

 Ever heard the term shiny ball syndrome?
 This is what happens when you constantly change focus from one goal to another every time you see a new opportunity.
-Building a business online lends it’s self to this a lot.
+Building a business online lends itself to this a lot.
 Marketers are constantly pushing their latest and greatest product, techniques, tactics, tools, widgets and strategies into the market.
 They make bold promises that their _“thing”_will solve all your problems with just one swipe.
 If only we could download an app to solve world hunger.

 While there certainly are tools and techniques that have proven to work time and time again, one should maintain focus on the bigger picture, your overall mission and vision of where you are going with your business, career and life in general.